 How much more do customized strategies cost compared to standard collection?

 Typically nothing extra for the amicable phase — the fee remains contingency-based (5-25% of recovered amounts).
 The customization happens in the approach, not the pricing.
-For complex cases requiring detailed legal strategy, there may be additional assessment fees, but these are typically modest relative to the debt value.

 Can I request a specific approach for my case?